 Recently a Denver woman visited our office for a complimentary consultation regarding a smile enhancement.
 Her question was, “should I choose to veneer or crown my teeth?”
 She was confused and slightly frustrated.
 She thought she wanted veneers and asked her general dentist about a smile improvement and getting veneers.
 The dentist’s derogatory response was, “We don’t do veneers.”
 She found his response lacking in confidence and decided to seek a second opinion.
+Here, you can view additional details

 I’ve been in dentistry for over 30 years and I perform cosmetic dentistry every day.
 I treat in the smile zone.
 I have seen the difference that a veneer makes versus a crown on anterior (front of the mouth) teeth.